A. J. Parkes & Co, Brisbane:

 Austral Pearl Stud Company:

 This company only advertised from 1889-90.
 The Fink’s Building was built on the corner of Flinders and Elizabeth Streets in 1880.
 A fire destroyed it in 1897.
-It was rebuilt, but finally demolished.
+The building was rebuilt, but finally demolished.
 What a shame.

 Cole Bentley & Son, Melbourne: